 8.1.
-Whole school awareness training will be arranged so that staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing that policy.
+Whole school awareness training will be arranged so that staff are aware of the school's policy for supporting students with medical conditions and their role in implementing that policy.
+Please amend this sentence to reflect how the school is doing this.
 The following staff have received training for administrating medicines: